Coast Guard

 The Joint Maritime Operations Centre (JMOC) was built on the base of the MIA Border Police Coast Guard Department under the auspices of the U.S. Export Control and Related Border Security (EXBS) Program.
 The Centre brings together various government agencies coordinated by the Ministry of Internal Affairs.

-The Centre’s objective is to create a real-time maritime situational awareness system in the maritime space of Georgia and to support its functioning.
+The Mission of the Centre is to create a real-time maritime situational awareness system in the maritime space of Georgia and to support its functioning.
 The Center is a mechanism to create a unified operational picture of the situation in the maritime space of Georgia, to prevent, detect and eliminate illegal actions, to facilitate search-and-rescue operations, to protect the marine environment, and to manage natural disasters.
 The Centre is a combination of management, control, communications, Marine surveillance sensor technologies, electronic databases and relevant infrastructure.